beam-community/elixir-companies/README.md

 #### Food

+* [Bowery Farming](http://boweryfarming.com) ([GitHub](https://github.com/BoweryFarming)) - Bowery Farming uses high-tech approaches such as robotics, LED lightning and data analytics to grow leafy greens indoors.
+The software stack at Bowery consists of a few, focused Elixir services running in AWS, Phoenix + Vue.js on the front-end, and Elixir (Nerves) running on thousands of in-house built devices on-premise in our farms.
+New York, NY, USA.
 * [Farmbot](https://farmbot.io/) ([Github](https://github.com/FarmBot)) - Humanity's first open-source CNC farming machine.
 Farmbot using Elixir for the Raspberry Pi 3.
 [Click here for more detail](https://github.com/FarmBot/farmbot_os).
 FarmBot Inc is located at 81 South Higuera Street, Suite 160, in San Luis Obispo, California.

 #### Gaming